earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire04-difference-normalized-burn-ratio-vegetation-indices-R.md

     </figcaption>
 </figure>

-The classification table below can be used to classify the raster according to the severity of the burn.
+The classification table below can be used to classify the difference raster according to the severity of the burn.

 | SEVERITY LEVEL  | | dNBR RANGE |